arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-flash/content.md

 ## 5. Intialise the Block Device

-Now lets Create the block device using the calculated limits.
+Now,  let's create the block device using the calculated limits.
 Initialize the block device before reading or write data.

 ```
 FlashIAPBlockDevice bd(start_address, iap_size);
 bd.init();
 ```

-Please, remember always to **allocate** a **flash-erase-size-wide** storage area to read and write data from the flash:
+Remember always to **allocate** a **flash-erase-size-wide** storage area to read and write data from the flash:

 ```
 const size_t size { bd.get_erase_size() };